-Manage my accountkeyboard_arrow_downHow can I manage my account?Click on the ZINC tokens total in the bottom left of the screen to visit your account page.
-Here you can view and edit your account credentials.Where is my identity contract?If you're a decentralised user you'll find a link to your identity contract under the identity contract heading.Where is my ENS Subdomain?If you're a decentralised user you'll find a section that displays your chosen username which doubles as your ENS subdomain.
+Manage my accountkeyboard_arrow_downHow can I manage my account?Click on your name at the bottom left of the screen to visit your account page.
+Here you can view and edit your account details.Where is my identity contract?If you're a decentralised user you'll find a link to your identity contract under the identity contract heading.Where is my ENS Subdomain?If you're a decentralised user (you signed in with MetaMask or Blockstack) you'll find a section that displays your chosen username which doubles as your ENS subdomain.
 You can manage this subdomain with the ENS manager: https://manager.ens.domains/Who can find my account?There is no discoverability functionality on the platform so only those you share your profile link with can discover your account.

 ZINC Tokenkeyboard_arrow_downWhat is a Zinc token?ZINC token is an ERC20 token, compatible with all ERC20 wallets.How are ZINC tokens used within the platform?ZINC tokens can be used to pay for the platform.
 They are also used to incentivise honest and qualitative references.How can I earn tokens within the platformReferees are rewarded with 30 ZINC tokens for each qualitative reference provided.
 Tokens can be accumulated to pay for the Zinc platform or withdrawn.
 Referees can only withdraw tokens if they have provided at least three references.
 Candidates can only withdraw tokens if they have received three verified references.